Finally, the greatest question in the universe regarding dieting has come:

 - If calorie intake < calorie expenditure => weight loss

-These are the points that you should take into account when counting calories:
+These are the main points you should take into account when you count calories.

-When you start counting calories, include everything, even the snacks so you get as accurate readings as you can.
+When you start counting calories, include everything, even small snacks.

 When you track calories, just take into account TOTAL CALORIC INTAKE and ditch the whole marconutrient % ratios or how many grams of protein, carbohydrate, fats you get.